FAQEUCyber Resilience Act

 The CRA does not say that a product must be permanently online.
 It requires that vulnerabilities can be addressed through security updates and that manufacturers provide mechanisms to securely distribute those updates.

-The ETSI examples in the local CRA corpus show several models that fit that basic pattern: a smart kitchen appliance that can be initialized and used offline and checks for updates when first connected; a limited-bandwidth device that is securely updated via a manufacturer-prepared USB stick; and a smart tracker that only downloads updates when in range of a paired mobile device.
-So intermittent connectivity does not by itself make a product non-compliant, provided the manufacturer still ensures an update path that is secure and suitable to timely remediation.
+ETSI examples show several models that fit that basic pattern: a smart kitchen appliance that can be initialized and used offline and checks for updates when first connected; a limited-bandwidth device that is securely updated via a manufacturer-prepared USB stick; and a smart tracker that only downloads updates when in range of a paired mobile device.
+Intermittent connectivity does not by itself make a product non-compliant, provided the manufacturer still ensures an update path that is secure and suitable to timely remediation.
 This is an inference from the CRA's functional wording together with the ETSI examples.

 Citations